-Charlie gets a Crowning Moment Of Awesome in "The Waitress Is Getting Married".
-After finding out that the guy she was engaged to was only doing it as part of a revenge plot to get back at all of the girls who dumped him in high school (he'd get engaged to the girls, then dump them right before the wedding), Charlie gives the guy a heartfelt gift—a box full of hornets.
+- Charlie gets a Crowning Moment of Awesome in "The Waitress Is Getting Married".
+After finding out that the guy she was engaged to, Brad, was only doing it as part of a revenge plot to get back at all of the girls who dumped him in high school (he'd get engaged to the girls, then dump them right before the wedding), Charlie gives the guy a heartfelt gift—a box full of hornets.

-In The Gang Finds A Dead Guy, Mac gets back at Dennis for usurping his chance at sleeping with a grieving granddaughter of a dead bar patron and then taunting Mac about it by revealing that Dennis' grandfather was one of Those Wacky Nazis back in the big one.
+- In The Gang Finds A Dead Guy Mac gets back at Dennis for usurping his chance at sleeping with a grieving granddaughter of a dead bar patron and then taunting Mac about it by casually revealing that Dennis' grandfather was one of Those Wacky Nazis.

-In a later episode, Charlie does this again, but Dennis proves to be Genre Savvy and realize Charlie would pull this, and had the brakes fixed.
+- In a later episode, Charlie does this again, but Dennis realizes Charlie would pull this, and has the brakes fixed.

-Mac telling off Dennis and Dee for pretending to be drug addicts to get welfare checks.
+- Mac telling off Dennis and Dee for pretending to be drug addicts to get welfare.
 It's surprising given his usual self-righteous and hypocritical attitude.

 Mac: Welfare is for people who need it, like drug addicts and single mothers.
 It's not for over privileged pieces of shit who want to waste millions in taxpayer dollars.